Want to learn new ways to make extra money?

-If you co-owned a finance oriented board writing about the importance of fiscal responsibility, do you think it would be morally/ethically be okay to accept a sponsored post about pay-day type loans or to endorse the use of credit cards with exorbitantly high hidden fees?
+If you co-owned a finance-oriented board writing about the importance of fiscal responsibility, do you think it would be morally/ethically okay to accept a sponsored post about pay-day type loans or to endorse the use of credit cards with exorbitantly high hidden fees?

 Don’t sell out here.

 When you start building traffic and have brands lining up for a sponsored post spot, please choose wisely.

 Whether you work from home and you’re looking to bring in a little extra cash each month or you’re already an established enterprise, chances are there are things you could be doing to improve your cash flow, enhance your reader’s experience and grow as an authority within your niche.